Bwodetzki/turtlebot_navigation/README.md

 The orginal pybullet repo is also helpful for understanding how pybullet works (the link is the quickstart guide): https://github.com/bulletphysics/bullet3/blob/master/docs/pybullet_quickstart_guide/PyBulletQuickstartGuide.md.html

 This more in depth guide is helpful in understanding the basics: https://docs.google.com/document/d/10sXEhzFRSnvFcl3XxNGhnD4N2SedqwdAvK3dsihxVUA/edit

-We should find some papers that go over algorithms similar to what we want to replicate in this project.